The Bachelor of Mathematical Sciences requires three years of full-time study (or the equivalent part-time).

 Plus 9 units of elective topics from across the University#

-#Eligible students may select the following work experience topic in place of electives, with the approval of the Director of Studies (Mathematics and Statistics).
+#Eligible students may select the following work experience topic in place of electives, with the approval of the Course Coordinator (Mathematics and Statistics).

 MATH3721 Mathematical Sciences Practicum (9 units)